 - Marcy seems genuinely surprised by the rashes she finds on her back, shortly after assuring Paul that she was perfectly healthy in Cabin Fever.
 Even after seeing the rashes, she seems to convince herself that they are just marks left from when he grabbed her.

-- Cordelia Ransom, from Honor Harrington, is the head of the Office of Public Information for the People's Republic of Haven.
+- Cordelia Ransom is the head of the Office of Public Information for the People's Republic of Haven.
 She is the one who manages the PRH's propaganda, and in In Enemy Hands Citizen Admiral Thomas Theisman is horrified to realize that she seems to genuinely believe every word she broadcasts, and we see that her fellow heads of state are very concerned that Ransom believes her own propaganda.

-- Also from David Weber are the "Archangels" of the Safehold series, especially Langhorne and Bedard.
+- The "Archangels", especially Langhorne and Bédard.
 They set up a Path of Inspiration specifically to keep humanity from developing technology again, in violation of the original plans for their mission, in part to satisfy their own megalomania.
 Pei Kau-Yung grew concerned that they had actually come to believe they were angels.

-- And also from Safehold, this is, and is lampshaded as, the single creepiest attribute of church leader Zhaspahr Clyntahn—no matter what he does, he can come up with a justification for why it's the best course of action for everyone (and not just for him personally), often one that requires blatant disregard of facts he knows and doesn't know everyone else knows, and he seems to have compartmentalized his mind to such a degree that he can think himself innocent even as he knows he's guilty.
-There's a scene in the third book where he and his fellows debate the proper course of action in response to a murder apparently committed by an enemy of the church.
-The others realize one by one that he paid the assassins, just so the enemy of the church would be blamed, but at any intimation the others make of this he's as indignant as if his conscience was spotless.
+- This is, and is lampshaded as, the single creepiest attribute of Grand Inquisitor Zhaspahr Clyntahn.
+No matter what he does, he can come up with a justification for why it's the best course of action for everyone, and not just for him personally.
+This justification often requires blatant disregard of facts he knows and doesn't know everyone else knows, and sometimes even facts he knows they know.
+He seems to have compartmentalized his mind to such a degree that he can think himself innocent even as he knows he's guilty.
+There's a scene in the third book where he and his fellows debate the proper course of action in response to a murder apparently committed by the protagonists.
+As the meeting goes on, the others slowly realize one by one that Clyntahn paid the assassins, just so the protagonists would be blamed, but at any intimation the others make of this he's as indignant as if his conscience was spotless.

 - In the Kurt Vonnegut novel Cat's Cradle, Bokonon and Earl McCabe, rulers of the fictional West Indian country San Lorenzo, create a new religion, Bokononism, in order to improve their subjects' lives.
 To increase the new religion's appeal to the masses, McCabe outlaws its practice upon pain of death (while practicing it in secret), whereupon Bokonon "flees" into the jungle, a "wanted" man.
 Over time, however, the two men become so habituated to their respective roles in the charade that they go insane and become enemies for real.

-- Double Think from 1984, without which the entire system would collapse: The ability to consciously lie and tell propaganda, yet at the same time believe every word of it.
+- Double Think from Nineteen Eighty-Four, without which the entire system would collapse: The ability to consciously lie and tell propaganda, yet at the same time believe every word of it.

-- A minor character, Mrs. Luxmore, in the Agatha Christie novel Cards On The Table.
+- A minor character, Mrs. Luxmore, in the Agatha Christie novel Cards on the Table.
 This led to Major Despard being part of Mr Shaitana's collection of uncaught murderers, because she'd convinced herself he'd killed for her.
 To elaborate: Mr. Luxmore was a botanist who hired Major Despard as a guide to a jungle tour.
 During the trip, Mrs. Luxmore made advances on Despard, who did not reciprocate.
 Mr. Luxmore suffered from a bout of fever and fell into delirium one night.
 Major Despard followed with his rifle, intending to merely take down the raving Luxmore without hurting him.
 Mrs. Luxmore surprised him and believed he was about to kill the botanist for her, so she tackled Despard, changing his nonlethal shot into a killing one.
-The woman lived for years with imaginary guilt over the incident.

 - Must be the case with Nozdryov in Dead Souls, who tells a lot of bullshit, even in court.
 You'll have to read it to see how much he BSs.